 Scarecrows weren't the only thing to guard fields during harvest time.
 Did you know that men actually often guarded fields against all sorts of pests?
-History states that the Pilgrims would stand guard on crops at night, and that the Creek Indians would commonly move their huts to the middle of fields to keep their crops safe.
+Historical records show that the Pilgrims would stand guard on crops at night and that the Creek Indians would commonly move their huts to the middle of fields to keep their crops safe.

 Today’s modern farmers rely on pesticides and technology more than simple scarecrows to keep their crops pest-free.
-Regardless, the scarecrow is still a symbol of harvest time, and it holds a whimsical place in decorating for the autumn months.
+Regardless, the scarecrow is still a symbol of harvest time, and it holds a whimsical place in autumn decorating.

-No matter what your purpose is for installing a scarecrow, you can choose to make it funny or scary and decorate it old clothes or even show off your team spirit by coordinating colors.
-Whether you choose to display a scarecrow to keep unwanted pests from your garden, wish to have a chemical-free deterrent, or just want to celebrate the season, making your own scarecrow is a fairly simple task
+No matter what your purpose is for installing a scarecrow, you can choose to make it funny or scary, dress it in old clothes, or even show off your team spirit with coordinating colors.
+Whether you choose to display a scarecrow to keep unwanted pests from your garden, wish to have a chemical-free deterrent, or just want to celebrate the season, making your own scarecrow is a fairly simple task.

-- 2 wooden supports (such as a broom/rake handle)
+- 2 wooden supports (such as a broom or rake handle)

 - Create the shape of a cross with two wooden supports and secure the two pieces together with either nails and a hammer, or screws and a screwdriver (your choice).
 Make sure to keep the support pieces at a 90-degree angle.

 - Determine which direction you want the scarecrow to face and drive the stake into the ground with the opening of the shirt pointed in the proper direction.

 - Tie off the waistline of the shirt with twine.

 - Button up all but the top three or four buttons of the shirt.

 - Tie off the arm sleeves with twine.
 Add gloves and attach with twine if desired.